 Here’s an example in Node.js:

 The response includes an access token, its type (Bearer), and its expiration.
 Most tokens are valid for 3600 seconds (1 hour), but always check the expires_in field.
+After the token exchange, the MCP client stores the access token for use in subsequent requests to access protected resources.

 You’ll cache this token in memory or a short-lived store, and re-request it only after expiration.
 Avoid requesting a new token on every API call.